plasma-umass/browsix/README.md

 vs. server-side, while taking advantage of the multi-core nature of modern computing devices.

-With Browsix you compose the in-brower part of your web applications out of processes.
+With Browsix, you compose the in-brower part of your web applications out of processes.
 Processes behave as you would expect coming from [Unix](https://en.wikipedia.org/wiki/Unix): they run in parallel with the main browser thread, can communicate over pipes, sockets, or the